icshwi/etherlabmaster/README.md

 Configuration Environment for EtherLab EtherCAT Master at https://sourceforge.net/projects/etherlabmaster/

 ## Role
 In order to download, install, setup all relevant components (system library, kernel module, ethercat configuration, and systemd service), one should do many steps manually.
-This repository was designed for the easy-to-reproducible enviornment for EtherLab EtherCAT Master.
-With the following steps, one can run the EtherCAT Master on one dedicated ethernet port within CentOS and Debian OSs.
+This repository was designed for the easy-to-reproducible environment for EtherLab EtherCAT Master.
+With the following steps, one can run the EtherCAT Master on one dedicated Ethernet port within CentOS and Debian OSs.